 It turns out that you can indeed go to a tropical retreat when touring the UK, and you don’t have to go far to do it.
 The Isles of Scilly, located just off Cornwall, England’s most southerly county, and named as the best vacation spot in the UK by The Telegraph are a piece of tropical paradise located far away from where tropical islands should be.

 London is a unique city in many ways and any trip to the UK must include at least one tour of its many sights.
 However, due to its long and rich history, there are too many attractions here to explore in a single visit.
 Therefore, taking a walking tour of London is another great activity.
+Leave any large bags or suitcase, somewhere like King’s Cross Luggage storage so that your tour isn’t back-breaking one.
 This way you’ll be able to get to know the layout of the area and even discover a new side to this eclectic city.
-Some tours are even free with optional gratuity at the end.
+Some tours are even free with an optional gratuity at the end.

 You will be able to see all the important historical monuments, architectural masterpieces, sites associated with the Royal Family, etc. If you are looking for something more “adventurous” you can visit the many haunted sites, which can be found all over London, or you can follow the bloody steps of Jack the Ripper, or explore the streets of magical London to discover the places connected to the Harry Potter universe.
 And don’t forget themed tours that will take you to places associated with legendary musicians, actors, and other celebrities who all left their mark on this magnificent city.